This week I’m hosting superb pictures of baby sea turtle taken by an amazing man Talon.

 To learn more about his world’s adventures with his lovely son explore his page 1 Dad, 1 Kid, 1 Crazy Adventure.
 Talon writes for multiplay sites and blogs.

 Photo Story: Baby sea turtle, Cozumel, Mexico

-While living in Cozumel, Mexico, my son and I went to the other side of the island to experience a release of baby sea turtles.
-This is an extremely important project as these turtles are endangered.
-When left to its own devices.
-Nature can be cruel.
+While living in Cozumel, Mexico, my son and I went to the other side of the island to experience a release of baby sea turtles, it is an extremely popular thing to do.
+Same as snorkelling with sea turtles and many other excursions in Cozumel.

 Typically the turtles that hatch first dig their way out of the sand where their mother buried them.
 Unfortunately, this brings sand down on top of the late bloomers.
-And at least one third of them will never make their way out of the sand.
+And at least one-third of them will never make their way out of the sand.

 This baby sea turtle project tracks nests so that they can be there when the hatching usually begins.
 They are able to collect the newborns and safely dig out the remaining hatchlings.

 Some of the turtles hatch prematurely.
 In this photo, one of the biologists is holding a preemie turtle.
 You can see part of its placental sac sticking out from its belly.
 When the turtles mature fully, their shell forms completely around the sac which feeds them for their 2-day journey in the ocean.